-Naturally you'll earn the most BAEC frequent flyer points (which BA calls Avios) on British Airways flights, although you can also clock them up when travelling with Qantas and other Oneworld partners such as American Airlines and Cathay Pacific.
+You'll earn BAEC frequent flyer points (which BA calls Avios) on British Airways flights, and clock them up when travelling with Qantas and other Oneworld partners such as American Airlines and Cathay Pacific.

 The magic number is 35,000 tier points over the course of your BAEC membership, as this delivers Qantas Platinum-grade status for life as a lifetime Gold member of British Airways' Executive Club.

 How many tier points you’ll earn depends on both the fare you’ve paid and how far you’re flying.
 As a rule, you’ll earn more in first class and business class than on cheap economy tickets.

 As an example, a return voyage from Sydney to London in business class with either Qantas or BA reels in 480 tier points, while a round-trip business class sojourn to Hong Kong with Qantas or Cathay Pacific nets a respectable 280 tier points.

 Seventy-eight return business class trips to London will get you that much-awaited Lifetime Oneworld Emerald card, and that’s assuming you don’t travel anywhere else.

 That’s basically eight trips each year for 10 years, which isn’t out of reach for some – and when you combine other domestic and international travel, the wait is even less.

 Mixing in domestic connections from Melbourne or Brisbane to Sydney at the start and end of those journeys reduces the climb to 63 return trips: shedding two years off your wait for a lifetime of Platinum-grade luxury.